 The MCO must have a dedicated, readily accessible web site for its MHCP programs which is accessible to Potential Enrollees and Enrollees, Local Agency staff, and other outreach partners, that links to the Enrollee/Member Handbooks, Provider Directories, Formularies and any other information necessary for a Potential Enrollee or Enrollee to obtain or access covered services.
 These documents must be readily accessible and provided in an electronic form which can be electronically retained and printed.
+The MCO web site must be in compliance with the LEP plan, including access to interpreter information.
+Member materials in all of the MCO's prevalent non-English languages must be made available on the MCO website.

 The web site must be easily accessible from the MCO's main landing page and the documents listed above must be prominently placed on the MHCP programs web site.

 The MCO web site must provide enough information to allow an Enrollee to select a Primary Care Provider, and other Providers if the MCO requires them to be selected.
-The STATE will provide this information on its public web site; the MCO is required to send any changes or updates in the web site link of the MCO web site to the STATE before the web site link changes.
+The STATE will provide information that links to the MCO web site on its public web site; the MCO is required to send any changes or updates in the web site link of the MCO web site to the STATE before the web site link changes.